RekGRpth/ngx_pg_module/README.md

 # or
 location =/postgres {
     pg_pass postgres; # upstream is postgres
-    pg_query "SELECT $1, $2::text" NULL::25 $arg output=plain; # extended query with two arguments: first query argument is NULL and its oid is 25 (TEXTOID) and second query argument is taken from $arg variable and auto oid and plain output type
+    pg_query "SELECT $1, $2::text" str::25 $arg output=plain; # extended query with two arguments: first query argument is str and its oid is 25 (TEXTOID) and second query argument is taken from $arg variable and auto oid and plain output type
 }
 ```
 # Embedded Variables